walshthomas/walshthomasdotcom/content/authors/admin/_index.md

 Hi!
 Welcome to my website.

-I am a postdoctoral Research Associate in Economics at the <a href="https://www.gla.ac.uk/schools/business/aboutus/" target="_blank"> Adam Smith Business School, University of Glasgow</a>.
+I am a Postdoctoral Research Associate in Economics at the <a href="https://www.gla.ac.uk/schools/business/aboutus/" target="_blank"> Adam Smith Business School, University of Glasgow</a>.

 I am an applied macroeconomist with interests in labour economics, firm dynamics, and monetary and fiscal policy.